Working with Text

 13. Working with Text#

-Lots of data resides not as numbers but as text: names of dog breeds, restaurant violation descriptions, street addresses, web logs, books, documents, blog posts, and Internet comments.
-To organize and analyze the information contained in text, we often need to do the following tasks:
+Data can reside not as numbers but in words: names of dog breeds, restaurant violation descriptions, street addresses, speeches, blog posts, Internet reviews, and much more.
+To organize and analyze information contained in text, we often need to do some of the following tasks:

 This is also referred to as canonicalizing text.
 For example, we might need to convert characters to lowercase, use common spellings and abbreviations, or remove punctuation and blank spaces.